Openmoko: WikiReader

 The latest product from Openmoko Inc. was the WikiReader, a device to read Wikipedia articles offline.

 Golden Delicious based hardware

 The German engineering firm "Golden Delicious Computers" began producing the GTA04 with an 800 MHz Cortex-A8 ARM (1 GHz) processor, an 800 MHz C64x+ DSP (digital signal processor) core, and a 3D graphics accelerator.

-With those specifications and the 512MB RAM combined with 512MB NAND Flash and 32GB expandable microSDHC, it would have been similar in performance to the iPhone 4 and iPhone 4S.
+With those specifications and the 512 MB RAM combined with 512 MB NAND Flash and 32 GB expandable microSDHC, it would have been similar in performance to the iPhone 4 and iPhone 4S.

 Golden Delicious GTA04 board

 Golden Delicious GTA04 board is designed to exchange the GTA02 board in the Neo FreeRunner housing - and the GTA01 board in the Neo 1973 housing.

 This was a release of the Openmoko Beagle Hybrid, a platform using the Beagle Board as a basis for developing and prototyping a next generation Openmoko phone.
 The following month, Golden Delicious stated their long-term goal of bringing such a phone to market.
 The new GTA04 board fit into the Neo Freerunner case and connected to the existing display and other components.
 The first batch of GTA04A3 EA (early adopter) started shipping on 10 October 2011.
 Version GTA04A4 first batch started shipping on 31 January 2012.
 The design for the next revision, GTA04A5, contained some minor but relevant upgrades in design and parts, and replacement of end-of-life components.
 The production was crowd funded.

 It is also possible to order a ready made phone called OpenPhoenux or GTA04 Complete.